 A single force that represents the result of adding together several other forces

-What is the resultant force in this case?
+What is the resultant force

 - The length and direction of the force arrow is important

 If the resultant force acting on a stationary object is zero, what will happen to the object?